The Women's European Championships are nearing their end, with just the final to come on Sunday, 27 July at St. Jakob-Park in Basel.

-Tickets for the tournament are still on sale for select matches, and thousands of fans from across Europe have already travelled over to Switzerland.
-Even more are expected in the coming days in weeks for what is turning into a festival of football in the country.
+Thousands of fans from across Europe have already travelled over to Switzerland, and even more are expected to in the coming days for the showpiece event on Sunday.

-England fans, in particular, are expected to continue to travel in large numbers, with the number of tickets sold to fans in the United Kingdom surpassing the 40,000 mark.
+England fans, in particular, are expected to have a large presence in Switzerland this weekend, with the number of tickets sold to fans in the United Kingdom surpassing the 40,000 mark.

 If you are one of these fans heading to Switzerland, or if you are already there, then our guide below will provide you with all of the best places to watch Women's Euros matches.